Placeholder-Software/Dissonance/docs/Reference/Components/Dissonance-Comms.md

 ### HasAnyToken(TokenSet) : bool

 Returns a boolean value indicating if the local player has *any* of the [tokens](../../Tutorials/Access-Control-Tokens.md) in the given TokenSet.

+### ResetMicrophoneCapture

+Forces a complete restart of the audio capture pipeline.